ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 </div>

-You may now spray several coats of Clear Lacquer Spray Paint to the front back and sides all wood pieces.
+You may now spray several coats of Clear Lacquer Spray Paint to the front back and sides all all wood pieces.
 This will help protect and seal the wood and reduce wear and tear.
 Spray a single coat, let sit for 45 minutes.
-Spray two more coats in a similar manner.
+Spay two more coats in a similar manner.
 Let dry completely for 4 hours after the final coat before continuing.